EdgeTX/edgetx.github.io/docs/nda.md

 **4. Scope**

-   - This Policy applies to all members of the PSC.
+   - This Policy applies to all past, present and future members of the PSC.

 **5. Confidentiality Obligations**